NPS Alternatives: Leading Indicators of CX Success – What to Watch Before It’s Too Late

 Too many tickets = frustration.
 Zero tickets = disengagement.
 Both can signal trouble if they differ from the client’s normal pattern.

-Turning Leading Indicators into Action
+How Do You Turn Leading CX Indicators into Action in B2B?

 The power of leading indicators lies in how you use them.
 Observing patterns is one thing - acting on them is what makes them valuable.